emwalks/PlaybackInSwiftUI/PlaybackInSwiftUI/Doc/DevNotes.md

 - [ ] AVPlayer Embedded
 - [x] Vertical / Portrait Video (has to be AVPlayer)
 - [ ] In line / mini player
+- [ ] Swipe to floating mini player
 - [x] PiP (has to be AVPlayer)
     - [ ] Changing the PiP controlls
 - [x] Airplay ("free" with standard player?)